 The broad purpose of the Committee is to consider and recommend to Council on matters of strategic environmental importance and relevance to the City of Belmont.
-The primary objectives of the Committee are to monitor the City's performance against objectives and targets and monitor the progress of and undertake review of the City of Belmont Environment and Sustainability Strategy.
+The primary objectives of the Committee are to undertake review of the City of Belmont Environment and Sustainability Strategy and review outcomes of actions implemented from the Strategy requiring Council approval/ endorsement..